WhiteOwlHovering/CountSeg/README.md

    ```
    nest module install ./Nest-pytorch pytorch
    ```
-## Removal of Nest and PRM in the case that reinstallation is required
-You need to remove the references for both PRM
-'''
-nest module remove ./PRM-pytorch
-'''
-and Nest
-'''
-nest module remove ./Nest-pytorch pytorch
-'''
-One removed remove the environment created and repeate the steps to install, mentioned above.
-'''
-conda remove --name PRM --all
-'''

 ## Dataset
 1. For Pascal, download dataset by simply running script in CountSeg/dataset folder.
    ```